 🌾What you will need

-- All-purpose flour – Swap with whole wheat flour for a heartier muffin (it will be denser) or use a gluten-free blend for a gluten-free option.
+- All-purpose flour - Swap with whole-wheat flour for a heartier muffin (it will be denser) or use a gluten-free blend for a gluten-free option.

-- Make it a loaf – Pour into a loaf pan and bake at 180°C (350°F) for 40-50 minutes.
+- Make banana oatmeal bread - Pour into a loaf pan and bake at 180°C (350°F) for 40-50 minutes.

 🔪How to make vegan banana oatmeal muffins